raspberrypilearning/grow-a-tree/en/step_1.md

 ---

 + Use the Scratch Extension Blocks: Video Sensing
-+ Introduction to the conditional statment; if then, else
++ Introduction to conditional statments; 'if then' and 'if then, else'

 --- /collapse ---